apache/directory-fortress-core/README-TEN-MINUTE-GUIDE.txt

 # Version 1.0-RC40
 # last updated: February 15, 2015
 ###################################################################################
+The documents linked by this guide provide the instructions to download, build and install Apache Fortress software from source.
+It takes about ten minutes after completing the steps on this page.

 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 0.
 Prerequisites for Fortress Ten Minute Guide